 If you have been tested for COVID-19, you can log in to Helsenorge to see your test results.

 You will also find the results of tests for other viruses and bacteria linked to COVID-19 which could give rise to respiratory infection.
 The results will be available as soon as they have been analysed and returned from the laboratory.
-Tests which are not carried out by a medical microbiological laboratory, such as rapid tests for COVID-19, will not be available here.
+Rapid tests will also be shown here, even if you have been told the result at the place where you were tested.

 Please note that, even if you do not test positive for COVID-19, you may still have to go into or remain in quarantine.

 When will my test results be available?

 The length of time it takes for test results to become available varies, but you will have access to them as soon as they are sent to the doctor who requested them, normally within 1-4 days.

 You no longer need to check if your test result is available.